i18next/i18next-parser/README.md

   output: 'locales/$LOCALE/$NAMESPACE.json',
   // Supports $LOCALE and $NAMESPACE injection
-  // Where to write the locale files relative to the location
+  // Where to write the locale files relative to process.cwd()
-  // of the configuration file

   input: undefined,
   // An array of globs that describe where to look for source files